 It’s heart-breaking to hear about the atrocious conditions facing students at Detroit-area schools in recent months and even years.
-These learning centres are literally crumbling around their staff and students – and the situation continues to get worse.
+These learning centers are literally crumbling around their staff and students – and the situation continues to get worse.

 Spain Elementary and Middle School, one of the worst-off Detroit schools, was recently featured on The Ellen Show because of its high number of poor and even homeless students.
-The school gym is unusable, the roof is falling apart and even computers and other technology is unusable.
+The school gym is unusable, the roof is falling apart and even computers and other technology are unusable.

 Students must wear coats indoors in winter because there is no heat.
 Parents and even teachers are so financially strapped they are forced to photocopy textbooks because they can’t afford to buy them.
 Teachers sometimes lead classes on their own time, because there is not enough funding.